Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 2) Enchanted Garden

 Themed after the gardens of France, Enchanted Garden is an elegant restaurant that transforms from afternoon to evening in the course of the meal.
 At its center is a pretty fountain with a cute Mickey on top that adds to the charm of the space.
 Dishes here are contemporary American with items like tuna and avocado tower, roasted pork tenderloin, and chocolate torte.
+If you’re seated near the center of the restaurant, watch the custom flower lights above you “bloom” throughout the evening.

-CARIBBEAN DREAM: These 6 Cruise Lines Offer the Best Caribbean Cruises for Families
+CARIBBEAN DREAM: These 6 cruise lines offer the best Caribbean cruises for families

 3) Royal Palace